 Age and Maturity Levels Matter

 Research shows that teen employment increases family costs for transportation, clothing, and food.
 Together with your working teen, analyze the expenses and income from their job.
 At this current time, do the costs outweigh the benefits to the family?
-Secondly, even if up until now your youth’s earnings were all their own, now is a time to consider asking them to chip in.
-The amount is not as important as involving them in concrete solutions to real world problems; actively enlist them in the solution.
+Secondly, even if up until now your youth’s earnings were all their own, the COVID-19 outbreak may be the reason to consider asking them to chip in.
+The amount is not as important as involving them in concrete solutions to real world problems; actively enlist them to help the family weather these trying times.
 Keep in mind that research suggests limiting students’ work load to no more than ten hours per week reduces potential negative impacts on their academics and overall well-being.

 Viewing Obstacles and Opportunities

-This is a perfect time to teach a valuable life skill to your children, and that is the concept of needs versus wants.
+The COVID-19 outbreak is tragic indeed but it has provided a perfect time to teach a valuable life skill to your children, and that is the concept of needs versus wants.
 We all know that to survive we require water, food, clothing, shelter and for most of us, transportation is essential.
-Bottled water, restaurant food and prepared meals, name brand clothing and luxury cars drain our wallets and impact our bottom line, especially when our resources have been significantly reduced.
+Bottled water, restaurant food and prepared meals, name brand clothing and luxury cars drain our wallets and impact our bottom line, especially when our resources have been significantly reduced by the outbreak.
 Explaining this concept by using examples that actually apply to your household are the most helpful.
 “We’re going to sit down together and plan our meals and make a grocery list and this is how much money we have to work with.”
 “If you insist on that particular brand, you’ll have to make this purchase using your own money.
 Understand I will not make up the difference with family money when the next thing comes up and you have depleted your personal funds.”

 United We Stand